RJ92jha/WordpressProject/README.md

 ## Troubleshooting

-- If you encounter issues, check the Nginx error logs: `sudo tail -f /var/log/nginx/error.log`.
+- If encounter any issues, We can check the Nginx error logs: `sudo tail -f /var/log/nginx/error.log`.